 - Sweeteners: In place of sugar, you can add any sweetener.
 If using jaggery, palm sugar, palm jaggery, or coconut sugar, when the kheer is done, place it on your kitchen counter-top for 4 to 5 minutes.
 This will cool it a bit.
 Add grated or chopped jaggery, palm sugar, coconut sugar, or palm jaggery.
 Mix and serve.

 - Vegan option: Follow these steps with almond milk – first cook sabudana pearls in water until they are completely softened.
 Add almond milk, sugar and gently heat to a slight simmer.
 Do not boil.
 Finish off with the cashews and raisins.
 If adding coconut milk, let it become warm or get heated gently and do not boil.

 - Storage: Leftover kheer can be refrigerated for 2 to 3 days.

-This sabudana kheer recipe post from the archives (September 2013) has been republished and updated on 12 December 2020.
+This Sabudana Kheer recipe post from the archives first published in September 2013 has been updated and republished on March 2023.

 delicious !! love tapioca simple yet delish recipes !!

 Thanks for this recipe, very simple, I am just preparing it.
 All the best mam